EduardoAraujoB/shawn-partners-backend/README.md

 # Overview

-The backend part of the fullstack challenge by shawn and partners
+The backend part of the fullstack challenge by shawn and partners, this repo was deployed into heroku https://shawn-partners-backend.herokuapp.com/ (please read the section about avaliable routes to understand how to use this API)

 ## Sumary